paperclip-ui/paperclip/README.md

 ### Use Paperclip in your existing app

-Paperclip is designed to work with your existing codebase.
+Paperclip is complimentary to your existing codebase.
 Just use one of the built-in compilers to convert `*.pc` files in your framework or language of choice, and import them like normal code.
 Here's an example:

 ```typescript
 import { TodoItem } from "./todo-item.pc";